moritzjacobs/wordpress-boilerplate/README.md

 ## changelog

 ### 1.3.0
+- moved from bower to npm
-- https is a default now
+- forced-https is a default now
-- changed defaults to my liking.
-Yes, I do that.
+- improved config defaults for installation
 - improved and cleaned up .htaccess template
-- improved wp-config-creation
+- improved wp-config-creation routine
 - fixed string replacement in template compilation
 - refactored the core class
-- better comments

 ### 1.2.1
 - little stuff and tests